In an ideal world, you’d have lots more time than 5 days for your Turkey itinerary, but we’re going to make the most out of this introductory trip!

 And onwards to explore a completely different side of Turkey: Cappadocia!

-Cappadocia is located about an 8-hour drive away from Istanbul, and even though it’s technically possible (and really fun) to rent a car and drive, I do not recommend doing that this time around because, well… we’re kinda short on time!
+Cappadocia is located about an 8-hour drive away from Istanbul, and even though it’s technically possible (and really fun) to rent a car and drive and do a road trip in Turkey, I do not recommend doing that this time around because, well… we’re kinda short on time!
 Instead, you have two options:

 Pro tip: Take the bus from the Harem Bus Terminal instead of the main bus terminal.
 This will save you almost an hour of the journey.